menzenski/menzenski.github.io/_posts/2015-05-05-Sentiment-in-Tolstoy-1.md

 and 4,802 sentences with negative sentiment (sum < 0).
 The rest of the sentences have neutral sentiment (sum = 0).<sup>[1](#fn1)</sup>

 What do these diagrams tell us about *War and Peace*?
-Well, given that the number of negative sentences is almost exactly equal to the number of positive sentences, we might be justified in concluding that on the whole, strength of sentiment is greater in sentences with positive sentiment than in sentences with negative sentiment.
+It's hard to say.
 The Syuzhet package includes a `get_percentages()` function which divides a text into one hundred chunks of equal size and plots mean sentiment for each.
 For *War and Peace*, the resulting diagram looks like this: